nicklalone/CIS---102---Getting-Started-with-Video-Game-Development/lectures/02 - Week 2 - Functions and IF.md

 * [Masters of Doom: How Two Guys Created an Empire and Transformed Pop Culture](https://www.amazon.com/Masters-Doom-Created-Transformed-Culture/dp/0812972155/ref=sr_1_1?ie=UTF8&qid=1525273157&sr=8-1&keywords=masters+of+doom)
 * [The Friendly Orange Glow: The Untold Story of the PLATO System and the Dawn of Cyberculture](https://www.amazon.com/Friendly-Orange-Glow-Untold-Cyberculture/dp/1101871555/ref=sr_1_1?ie=UTF8&qid=1525273782&sr=8-1&keywords=the+friendly+orange+glow)

+### A pointer before we continue.
+___
 A lot of what we'll go over here today is also captured on [this wiki page](http://pico-8.wikia.com/wiki/Lua).

+____
+#### admin note:

-If you'd like to try and jump ahead you can, but just know that you'll be expected to meet the requirements of your homework each week.
-This means you'll have to point out things in your code via comments and line numbers.
+*If you'd like to try and jump ahead you can, but just know that you'll be expected to meet the requirements of your homework each week.
+This means you'll have to point out things in your code via comments and line numbers.*
+____

 ## The PICO-8 Development Area
 Looking at PICO-8, you can see that there is a square that everything is drawn on to.
 Last week when you were playing importing, and manipulating games, you should have noticed that almost all of the games have the same sort of space that things get drawn in.
 That space looks a little like this: